Generative Giants, Retrieval Weaklings: Why do Multimodal Large Language Models Fail at Multimodal Retrieval?: Details of evaluating learned concepts

 \section{Details of evaluating learned concepts}

-In Section~\ref{sec:what_hinders}, we employ sparse autoencoders (SAEs) to conduct a mechanistic analysis of MLLM performance in multimodal retrieval.
-For MLLMs, SAEs are trained on the hidden states of the final layer, which operate at the token granularity.
-This allows the SAEs to fully capture the representational space of the MLLM at the token level.
-However, for the purpose of analyzing the retrieval mechanism, our evaluation is conducted at the sample level, where each sample consists of a sequence of tokens.
-Here, we apply mean pooling, which is also the strategy we utilize during retrieval, to the token embeddings of each sample, aggregating them into a single embedding vector before feeding it into the SAE for analysis.
+In Section~\ref{sec:what_hinders}, we employ sparse autoencoders (SAEs) to conduct a mechanistic analysis of MLLMs' performance in multimodal retrieval.
+While SAEs are trained on the hidden states at the token granularity to capture the fundamental feature dictionary of the model's representational space, the retrieval task itself is performed at the sample level.
+In our work, the representation of a sample is typically derived via mean pooling: \(\bar{h} = \frac{1}{n} \sum_{t=1}^{n} h_t\), where \(h_t \in \mathbb{R}^d\) denotes the embedding of the \(t\)-th token.